paulcurschellas/SIA/README.md

 # SIA
-repo to provide data and documentation for the SIA challenge @AEC Hackathon 2024
+repo to provide data and documentation for the SIA challenge @AEC Hackathon 2024 AI